 WHAT IS THE MAXIMUM NUMBER OF PEOPLE THAT CAN OCCUPY A RENTAL?

 - The definition of family established in the Mansfield Zoning Regulations limit the number of unrelated individuals that can live in a dwelling unit to 3 unless the residents meet certain exceptions.
 Rental units that were established prior to August 15, 2010 are allowed a maximum of 4 unrelated individuals.
 Exceptions to these limits are available for groups that meet the criteria of a functional family as identified in the definition and any groups protected by the “reasonable accommodation” criteria of the Federal Americans with Disabilities Act or Fair Housing Act as described in the definition.
-The maximum number of unrelated individuals that may live in a specific dwelling unit can be found in the following document: Rental Unit Occupancy.
-If your unit is not listed, please contact the Zoning Enforcement Officer at email@example.com.
+For more information, please contact the Zoning Enforcement Officer at email@example.com.

 HOW ARE OCCUPANCY REGULATIONS ENFORCED?

 - The definition of family established in the Mansfield Zoning Regulations limits the number of unrelated individuals that can live in a dwelling unit to 3.
 Rental units that were established prior to August 15, 2010 are allowed a maximum of 4 unrelated individuals.
 Exceptions to these limits are available for groups that meet the criteria of a functional family as identified in the definition and any groups protected by the “reasonable accommodation” criteria of the Federal Americans with Disabilities Act or Fair Housing Act as described in the definition.
-The maximum number of unrelated individuals that may live in a specific dwelling unit can be found in the following document: Rental Unit Occupancy.
-If your unit is not listed, please contact the Zoning Enforcement Officer at firstname.lastname@example.org.
+The maximum number of unrelated individuals that may live in a specific dwelling unit can be found under the Landlord Registration Reports on the left side menu.
+If a unit is not listed, please contact the the Department of Building & Housing Inspection at BldgDept@mansfieldct.org.

 - Enforcement Officers conduct both random inspections as well as inspections related to complaints.
-If you suspect that a neighboring property may exceed the occupancy requirements, please contact the Zoning Enforcement Officer at BldgDept@mansfieldct.org.
+If you suspect that a neighboring property may exceed the occupancy requirements, please contact the Department of Building & Housing Inspection at BldgDept@mansfieldct.org.

 - Unless we have a complaint from tenants regarding living conditions or the property is scheduled for its biennial certificate renewal inspection, we do not have the right to enter the dwelling to look for evidence of overcrowding.
 As such, our primary enforcement mechanism is to determine whether the same vehicles are parked at the property on multiple days.